xrspatial.rasterize.rasterize#

 • Polygon / MultiPolygon – scanline fill

-• LineString / MultiLineString – Bresenham line rasterization
+• LineString / LinearRing / MultiLineString – Bresenham line rasterization (a LinearRing burns its closed boundary)

 • Point / MultiPoint – direct pixel burn